-Sure, a lot of people won’t answer their doorbell or will tell you they’re not interested, but especially if you’re already doing work for one or more homeowners in a neighborhood, canvassing the homes nearby may land you some new business without spending another penny on advertising.
+Sure, a lot of people won’t answer their doorbell or will tell you they’re not interested.
+But if you’re already doing work for one or more homeowners in a neighborhood, canvassing the homes nearby may land you some new business without spending another penny on advertising.

 Everybody loves a bargain.
 Offer a discount to new customers on their first purchase.
 If you sell products or services that need to be purchased repeatedly, consider making that first discount contingent on the customer signing a contract for a year of service.

-Events that may bring your potential market together.
-Look for fliers about the event at local networking group meetings.
+Seek events that may bring your potential market together.
+Look for flyers about the event at local networking group meetings.
 Or, call and ask the organizers if there are sponsorship opportunities available.
 Local events can be quite inexpensive to sponsor.
-Or if the sponsorship cost is high, they may have a “Friends” of the event option that will give you the right to have fliers at the event for a very small fee.
+Or, if the sponsorship cost is high, they may have a “friends” of the event option that will give you the right to have flyers at the event for a very small fee.